 Texas law requires that CPRIT grant awards be made by contract between the applicant and CPRIT.
 CPRIT grant awards are made to institutions or organizations, not to individuals.
 Award contract negotiation and execution will commence once the CPRIT Oversight Committee has approved an application for a grant award.
 CPRIT may require, as a condition of receiving a grant award, that the grant recipient use CPRIT's electronic Grant Management System to exchange, execute, and verify legally binding grant contract documents and grant award reports.
-Such use shall be in accordance with CPRIT's electronic signature policy as set forth in chapter 701, section 701.25.

-Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, progress and fiscal monitoring, and terms relating to revenue sharing and intellectual property rights.
-These contract provisions are specified in CPRIT's Administrative Rules.
-Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in chapter 703, sections 703.10, 703.12.
+Such use shall be in accordance with CPRIT's electronic signature policy as set forth in Texas Administrative Code, Title 25, chapters 701 to 703.
+Texas law specifies several components that must be addressed by the award contract, includingneeded compliance and assurance documentation, budgetary review, progress and fiscal monitoring, and terms relating to revenue sharing and intellectual property rights.
+These contractprovisions are specified in CPRIT's Administrative Rules.
+Applicants are advised to review CPRIT's administrative rules related to contractual requirements associated with CPRIT grant awards and limitations related to the use of CPRIT grant awards as set forth in Texas Administrative Code, Title 25, chapters 701 to 703.

-Prior to disbursement of grant award funds, the grant recipient organization must demonstrate that it has adopted and enforces a tobacco-free workplace policy consistent with the requirements set forth in CPRIT's Administrative Rules, chapter 703, section 703.20.
+Prior to disbursement of grant award funds, the grant recipient organization must demonstrate that has adopted and enforces a tobacco-free workplace policy consistent with the requirements set forth in CPRIT's Administrative Rules, Texas Administrative Code, Title 25, chapters 701 to 703.

-CPRIT requires the PD of the award to submit quarterly, annual, and final progress reports.
-These reports summarize the progress made toward project goals and address plans for the upcoming year and performance during the previous year(s).
+CPRIT requires award recipients to submit quarterly, annual, and final progress reports.
+These reports summarize the progress made toward project goals and address plans for the upcoming year.
 In addition, quarterly fiscal reporting and reporting on selected metrics will be required per the instructions to award recipients.
 Continuation of funding is contingent upon the timely receipt of these reports.
 Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of the award contract.